-3.4 The NetScaler Gateway Layer
+2.4 The NetScaler Gateway Layer

-Using the tests mapped to this layer, administrators can figure out:
+Using the tests mapped to this layer, administrators can isolate:

-- Bottlenecks in the transfer of log information from the NetScaler appliance to the SYSLOG server; - Errors in VPN sessions - Overloaded VPN virtual servers - Processing slowdowns on the authentication virtual server - Users with the maximum number of open ICA connections - Validity of SSL Certificates
+- Bottlenecks in the transfer of log information from the NetScaler appliance to the SYSLOG server; - Errors in VPN sessions - Overloaded VPN virtual servers - Processing slowdowns on the authentication virtual server - Users with the maximum number of open ICA connections

-Figure 3.6: The tests mapped to the NetScaler Gateway layer
+Figure 2.5: The tests mapped to the NetScaler Gateway layer

-3.4.1 Audit Logs Test
+2.4.1 Audit Logs Test

 Auditing is a methodical examination or review of a condition or situation.
-The Audit Logging feature enables you to log the Citrix NetScaler states and status information collected by various modules in the kernel and in the user-level daemons.
+The Audit Logging feature enables you to log the Citrix® NetScaler® states and status information collected by various modules in the kernel and in the user-level daemons.
 For audit logging, you have the options to configure SYSLOG, the native NSLOG protocol, or both.